y0nei/FastAPI-fullstack-blog/docs/getting_started/configure_the_environment.md

   the docs state, it "Should be a random string."

 ### Database settings
-- Variables are used in the MongoDB connection string[^2]:
+- Variables used in the MongoDB connection string[^2]:
     - `DB_USER`: MongoDB username.
     - `DB_PASSWORD`: MongoDB password.
     - `DB_HOST`: Database URL.